FairwindsOps/terraform-gke/node_pool_taint/README.md

 #### taint

-Description: Add a taint to the nodes in the pool
+Description: Key value pairs of taints to apply on nodes in the pool

-Type: `string`
+Type: `map`

 ### Optional Inputs